JDK-Plus/spring-boot-starter-websocket/README.md

 It is enough to implement the `IWsSession` interface for session authentication.

 This interface encapsulates a `userId`, the parameter user can customize its type.
-There is also a channel, and subsequent user interactions with the object depend on this object
+There is also a channel which is the connection between the current machine and the user

 ```java
 package plus.jdk.broadcast.test.session;